AnimeNyaruko/all_ed/memory-bank/activeContext.md

 - Prioritized fixing the runtime error over the minor smoothness optimization.
 - The interaction between immediate state updates, Lexical's internal reconciliation, and focus management appears sensitive.
+- **Click-to-Edit Logic:** The fix in `handleMathfieldInput` ensures `editingNodeKey` is preserved correctly, which is crucial for distinguishing between creating a new LaTeX node and editing an existing one.

 ## Current Focus